-The Governance Committee is responsible for identifying, screening and recommending candidates for Board membership.
-When reviewing a potential candidate for the Board, the Governance Committee looks to whether the candidate possesses the necessary qualifications to serve as a director.
-To assist it in these determinations, the Governance Committee has adopted Director Qualification Standards and a Director Selection Process, which are posted as part of our Corporate Governance Guidelines on our website at http://investor.kodak.com/supporting.cfm.
+The Compensation, Nominating and Governance Committee is responsible for identifying, screening and recommending candidates for Board membership.
+When reviewing a potential candidate for the Board, the Compensation, Nominating and Governance Committee looks to whether the candidate possesses the necessary qualifications to serve as a director.
+To assist it in these determinations, the Compensation, Nominating and Governance Committee has adopted Director Qualification Standards and a Director Selection Process, which are posted as part of our Corporate Governance Guidelines on our website at http://investor.kodak.com/supporting.cfm.

 The Director Qualification Standards specify that, in addition to any other factors described in the Company's Corporate Governance Guidelines, the Board should at a minimum consider the following factors, as more fully described in our Director Qualification Standards, in the nomination or appointment of members of the Board: integrity, reputation, judgment, knowledge, experience, maturity, commitment, skills, track record, diversity (including with respect to gender, race, ethnicity and sexual orientation), age, independence and ownership stake.
-The Governance Committee, in accordance with its Director Selection Process, will then consider the candidate's qualifications in light of the needs of the Board and our company at that time, given the then-current mix of director attributes and the Board's projected strengths and future needs.
-Based on the Governance Committee's results of the assessment of Board needs, they may develop a target candidate profile.
-As provided in our Corporate Governance Guidelines, the Governance Committee seeks to create a multi-disciplinary Board that, as a whole, is strong in both its knowledge and experience.
-The Governance Committee may use the services of a third-party executive search firm, as well as the personal network of the Board and senior management, and considers any previously recommended nominees when identifying and evaluating possible nominees for director.
-The search firm assists in identifying candidates who meet the skills and qualifications specified by the Governance Committee.
+The Compensation, Nominating and Governance Committee, in accordance with its Director Selection Process, will then consider the candidate's gualifications in light of the needs of the Board and our company at that time, given the then-current mix of director attributes and the Board's projected strengths and future needs.
+Based on the Compensation, Nominating and Governance Committee's results of the assessment of Board needs, they may develop a target candidate profile.
+As provided in our Corporate Governance Guidelines, the Compensation, Nominating and Governance Committee seeks to create a multi-disciplinary Board that, as a whole, is strong in both its knowledge and experience.
+The Compensation, Nominating and Governance Committee may use the services of a third-party executive search firm, as well as the personal network of the Board and senior management, and may consider any previously recommended nominees when identifying and evaluating possible nominees for director.
+The search firm assists in identifying candidates who meet the skills and qualifications specified by the Compensation, Nominating and Governance Committee.
 A list of preferred candidates is developed and presented to the full Board, including the Executive Chairman, for review and input.
 Interest on the part of the potential candidate is gauged and an interview and reference check are performed.
 The full Board makes a determination with respect to the candidate.
 Candidates that are successfully elected to the Board participate in orientation sessions to familiarize them with our business.
-The Board has a mandatory retirement age of 72, unless an extension is approved by the Board, but in no event above age 75.
-In April 2020, the Board approved a waiver of the mandatory retirement age for Mr. Parrett for a one-year period.
+The Board has a mandatory retirement age of 72, unless an extension is approved by the Board, but in no event above age 75; however, this requirement does not apply to candidates nominated pursuant to contractual nomination rights.

-Although the Governance Committee does not have a formal policy regarding the consideration of diversity in the selection of candidates, the Governance Committee considers diversity when evaluating possible nominees under our Director Qualification Standards, which provide that the Board should be a diverse body, with diversity reflecting gender, ethnic background, race, sexual orientation, country of citizenship and professional experience.
-In addition, the Governance Committee and the Board evaluate diversity as part of the Board's periodic evaluation process.
+Although the Compensation, Nominating and Governance Committee does not have a formal policy regarding the consideration of diversity in the selection of candidates, the Compensation, Nominating and Governance Committee considers diversity when evaluating possible nominees under our Director Qualification Standards, which provide that the Board should be a diverse body, with diversity reflecting gender, ethnic background, race, sexual orientation, country of citizenship and professional experience.
+In addition, the Compensation, Nominating and Governance Committee and the Board evaluate diversity as part of the Board's periodic evaluation process.